 Use Plant Power to Boost Your Immunity

 The plant kingdom offers many allies for our embattled systems.
 Traditional healers have long treasured Asian and American ginseng.
 Studies indicate that both species positively modify immune function and help prevent some respiratory infections.
 Ginseng is threatened by over-harvesting, however, and many ginseng products on the market are from cultivated plants.
-To join the United Plant Savers in protecting wild American ginseng.
 You can also grow your own.

 Other immune-tonic plants include Siberian ginseng, ginger, andrographis and medicinal mushrooms, such as shiitake, maitake and reishi.
 You can take your healing into your own hands by concocting your own teas and tinctures with these ingredients.
 (Read 19 Ways to Prevent and Treat Colds and Flu for more on how to boost your immunity with herbal and natural medicines.)